-Before the Plan pays anything, you pay a Deductible (applies only to HDHP Option), which is the amount of money you pay out-of-pocket.
+If you enroll in the HDHP Option, before the Plan pays any amount, you pay a Deductible, which is the amount of money you pay out-of-pocket.
 You pay the Deductible amount on or after January 1 each year.